EXTROMILE/Sorting-Visualiser/README.md

 <h2>Usage</h2>

-Select an Algorithm: Choose a sorting algorithm from the drop-down menu.
+<b>Select an Algorithm:</b> Choose a sorting algorithm from the drop-down menu.

 Generate Array: Click the "Generate New Array" button to create a new random array.